AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 Test Result Summary
 --------------------------

-Aviatrix High Performance Encryption (HPE), also known as ActiveMesh Insane Mode, achieves line rate performance with encryption in AWS when Jumbo frames are deployed.
+Aviatrix High Performance Encryption (HPE), also known as ActiveMesh Insane Mode, achieves line rate performance with encryption in AWS when
+Jumbo frames are deployed.
+Adding 500 stateful firewall rules have little impact to the performance.

 Insane Mode Performance Test Topologies
 ---------------------------------------------------